Open-Attestation/documentation-website/website/docs/lib-section/remote-files/decentralized-renderer-react-components.md

 };
 ```

-- select a template amongst the one provided by the decentralized renderer (A renderer may provide 1 to many different template to display a document):
+- Select a template among those provided by the decentralized renderer (A renderer may provide one to many different templates to display a document):
-  - type: "SELECT_TEMPLATE"
+  - type: `SELECT_TEMPLATE`
-  - payload: (mandatory) template id to display
+  - payload: (mandatory) The template ID to display

+  The following is a code example:

 ```javascript
 const action = {